DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

     for lineup in optimizer.optimize(n=10, max_exposure=0.3):
         print(lineup)

-DraftKings Late-Swap
+Late-Swap
 --------------------

-Optimizer provides additional functionality for DK that allows to re-optimize existed lineups.
+Optimizer provides additional functionality that allows to re-optimize existed lineups.
+Currently this feature implemented for DK and FanDuel.
-For this you should load lineups, you can do it from csv file generated in DK lobby for specific contest.
+For this you should load lineups, you can do it from csv file generated for specific contest.
 Then you should pass loaded lineups to `optimize_lineups` method.
 Players with started game will be locked on specific positions and optimizer will change only players with upcoming game.